Blanket BOC-3 vs state-by-state designation

 When to choose blanket coverage

 For any carrier without formal multi-state physical presence, blanket coverage is the right call.
-The single-provider model concentrates document-forwarding into one channel — when a state files legal process against the carrier, the blanket provider receives the notice in that state and forwards it to the carrier's designated point of contact.
-Carriers with single-office, single-state operations (which is virtually every owner-operator and small fleet) get full §366.4 compliance with one $50-$75 fee.
+The single-provider model concentrates document-forwarding into one channel - when a state files legal process against the carrier, the blanket provider receives the notice in that state and forwards it to the carrier's designated point of contact.
+Carriers with single-office, single-state operations (which is virtually every owner-operator and small fleet) get full §366.4 compliance with one $75 fee at FastBOC3 (lifetime coverage, no renewal).

 Blanket coverage is also operationally simpler when carrier identifiers change.
 A legal-name change, MC change, or carrier reorganization requires a fresh BOC-3 - under blanket coverage, that is one filing through one provider.
 Under state-by-state, the carrier would re-establish 51 separate agent relationships.